BarchamMal/Skinning-Mod/README.md

  - Q: Will you port this mod to Forge?
  - A: No. I don't plan to.

+ + Q: Was this mod inspired by, or is it partially a copy of Butcher's Delight?
+ + A: Actually, no. I found and played Butcher's Delight after a couples of months into developing this mod.
+(The mod did exist before the repo)

 ## Contributing

 Who doesn't want to help someone make a mod which is purely devoted to complicating minecraft insanely?
 Hmm?